orange-buffalo/hoopoe-profiler/README.md

 Currently we are in alpha-version.
 This means two things: firstly, the absolute minimum set of fetures is developed and is under active real-life testing; secondly, early adopters are welcome as well as any constructive critics and contributions.
 [Our roadmap](https://github.com/orange-buffalo/hoopoe-profiler/wiki/Roadmap) explains the plans of future development.

+## Requirements

+The only requirement is Java 8.

 ## Installation
 1. Download [the latest release](https://bintray.com/orange-buffalo/hoopoe-profiler/hoopoe-profiler/_latestVersion).
 2. Register the agent for your application: